sylvaingchassang/missing_bids/README.md

 tested under Python 3.6.6, and Ubuntu Linux 16.04/18.04

-generating figures requires 16GB RAM;
-this is caused by memory leaks while bootstrapping the national level data
 if you have suggestions for improvement, please contact us
 if you want to contribute, follow [PEP8](https://www.python.org/dev/peps/pep-0008/) standards